TAbdiukov/PPSSPP-patches/recon/Sims2Pets-SinkOdyssey/index.md

-## How gold was found
+## How it was found

-The same stores the current entity title (printed in the action menu) at a static address
+The same stores the current object title (printed in the action menu) at a static address

-Through some debugger hell, I found where the same fetches the struct that stores the said entity name.
+Through some PPSSPP debugger purgatory, I found where the same fetches the struct that stores the said object name.

-From that struct, I found a chain of structs connected to the functioning of the said entity.
+From that struct, I found a chain of structs connected to the functioning of the said object.
 Interestingly, it's possible to turn Sims into trash or dust.
 It's just that the game engine really doesn't like it.

 I didn't go up all the way in the chain, but I went up to,